silviapanizzutti/ip-address/README.md

 * ```maps.py``` that implements the ```show_map(data)``` function that uses plotly.express to create a map showing the locations of the requested IP address and your IP address.

 ## Licence
-In this project we used the GNU Licence[https://www.gnu.org/licenses/gpl-3.0.html].
+In this project we used the [GNU Licence](https://www.gnu.org/licenses/gpl-3.0.html).
 You can find all its details of usage in the file LICENCE.

 ## Tests